HagEstad Law Group, PLLC logo

 ALTCS and Government Benefits

-You may want to put funds in your trust for the ALTCS (Arizona Long Term Care System) and other government benefits.
-ALTCS and government benefit programs often have eligibility requirements and application procedures that can be challenging to handle.
+You may want to earmark funds in your trust for the Arizona Long Term Care System (ALTCS) and other government benefits.
+According to state benefit programs, ALTCS eligibility requirements and application procedures can be challenging.

 An experienced attorney can provide invaluable assistance in understanding the eligibility criteria, navigating the application process, and ensuring the money you earmark for long-term care complies with regulations.
 Additionally, they can offer strategic advice to optimize your chances of securing the benefits you need to support long-term care expenses.